Stella Rimington: Director General

-In her first months as Director General, Rimington was subject to a determined campaign by the British press to identify her.
-The New Statesman and The Independent had obtained and published covert photographs of her, despite which Rimington oversaw a public relations campaign to improve the openness of the Service and increase public transparency.
+Her appointment was publicly announced by the Home Secretary on 16 December 1991.
+In her first months as Director General, Rimington was subject to a determined campaign by the British press to find more details about her.
+The New Statesman and The Independent obtained and published covert photographs of her, despite which Rimington oversaw a public relations campaign to improve the openness of the Service and increase public transparency.
 On 16 July 1993, MI5 (with the reluctant approval of the British Government) published a 36-page booklet titled The Security Service, which revealed publicly, for the first time, details of MI5's activities, operations and duties, as well as the identity and even photographs of Rimington as Director General.

 Rimington retired from MI5 in 1996.
 She was made a Dame Commander of the Order of the Bath (DCB) in the 1996 New Year Honours.

 Her role in the service was considered a model for Dame Judi Dench's portrayal of M in the James Bond series starting in GoldenEye.